ZlatanHe/ecg-classifier/README.md

 ## README

-**This project is maven copy of my fyp which finished at Apr 2017.
-The purpose to build this project, is to make it easier to run the fyp project with minimal effort spent in configure the runtime environment.**
+**This project is a maven copy of my fyp which finished at Apr 2017.
+The purpose to build this project, is to make it easier to run the fyp project with minimal effort spent in configuring the runtime environment.**

 **Below is some configuration steps for Mac Os X Users.**